theletterf/impersonaid/README.md

 ## Overview

-The Impersonaid is a tool that helps documentation writers, UX researchers, and product teams evaluate documentation from different user perspectives.
+Impersonaid is a tool that helps documentation writers, UX researchers, and product teams evaluate documentation from different user perspectives.
 By defining user personas with varying levels of expertise, backgrounds, and preferences, you can simulate how different users would interact with your documentation.

 ### Key features

-- Define custom user personas with detailed attributes
+- Define custom user personas with detailed attributes.
-- Test documentation against these personas using powerful LLMs
+- Test documentation against these personas using powerful LLMs.
-- Support for multiple LLM providers (OpenAI, Anthropic Claude, Google Gemini)
+- Support for multiple LLM providers (OpenAI, Anthropic Claude, Google Gemini).
-- Local model support via Ollama
+- Local model support via Ollama.
-- Interactive or file-based output modes
+- Interactive or file-based output modes.
-- Simple command-line interface
+- Simple command-line interface.

 ## Installation